corrode/corrode.github.io/content/podcast/s06e03-nlnet-labs/index.md

 ### Links From The Episode

-- [NSD](https://nlnetlabs.nl/projects/nsd/about/) - NLNet Labs first project
+- [NSD](https://nlnetlabs.nl/projects/nsd/about/) - NLNet Labs' first project
-- [Lychee](https://github.com/lycheeverse/lychee) - A link-checker that receives funding from NLNet, not NLNet labs
+- [lychee](https://github.com/lycheeverse/lychee) - A link-checker that receives funding from NLNet (not NLNet labs!)
 - [unbound](https://nlnetlabs.nl/projects/unbound/about/) - A DNS server like BIND, but only for recursive queries
 - [Cascade](https://nlnetlabs.nl/news/2025/Oct/07/cascade-0.1.0-released/) - The new DNSSEC signing solution from NLNet Labs
 - [Pi-Hole](https://pi-hole.net/) - A small usecase for unbound